 Word is getting out.
 In fact, enthusiastic word of mouth is our primary marketing and sales tool (aren’t we lucky?).
-However, we’re pretty excited now that the Australian media is starting to “discover” the Witchcliffe Ecovillage and we welcome the coverage.
+However, we’re pretty excited now that the Australian media has discovered the Witchcliffe Ecovillage and we welcome the coverage of our unique, innovative, world-leading sustainable development.

 To kick off Cosmos Magazine’ year-long Greenlight Project – a series looking at how regional Australia is responding to climate change – Greenlight editor Marie Low checks out an ambitious ecovillage in south-west WA.